Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Log Tree

 An inclusion proof for a single leaf in a log tree is given by providing the copath values of a leaf.
-Similarly, a bulk inclusion proof for any number of leaves is given by providing the fewest node values that can be hashed together with the specified leaves to produce the root value.
+Similarly, a bulk inclusion proof for many leaves is given by providing the fewest node values that can be hashed together with the specified leaves, and any intermediate values retained by the verifier, to produce the root value.
 Such a proof is encoded as:

 ~~~ tls-presentation
 opaque NodeValue<Hash.Nh>;